Posted: 07/06/15 | July 7th, 2015

 6. The Kindness of Strangers, by Mike McIntyre

 Mike McIntyre set off to travel across America with nothing except the clothes on his back.
 His goal?
 To get from San Francisco to Cape Fear with no money, relying solely on the kindness of strangers.
 Along the way he encountered all kinds of people who shattered the cynical journalist inside him.
-Having hitchhiked in many countries and been in situations where I needed help from strangers, I found this book (re-released last year on its 20th anniversary) a nice reminder that people the world over are generally good, kind souls.
+Having hitchhiked in many countries and been in situations where I needed help from strangers, I found this book a nice reminder that people the world over are generally good, kind souls.